Ho, Ho, Oh No! Use LED Christmas lights this year to keep your electric bill from becoming the ghost of Christmas past come January.

 - Multiply total kilowatt hours by your average price per kilowatt hour (kWh)

 Now that you have that amount, you can better budget for your electricity costs.
 Need to make some tradeoffs?
-Here are ways to save on your winter heating bill, or get our free energy saving tips download.
+Here are ways to save on your winter heating bill.

 Benefits of LED Christmas Lights

 It’s clear that LED holiday lights are the front runner in the competition for economical Christmas decorations, but that’s not the only benefit they have.

 Here are some other benefits of LED Christmas lights:

 - With traditional lights, you can only connect four or five strings of lights together on one outlet, limiting the amount of lights you can safely use in one area.
 With LED lights you can safely connect 20 plus light strings together.
 If the ultimate decorations are your holiday dream, LED lights are definitely the safer solution.

 - LED Christmas lights come in a wider range of colors, are generally brighter than incandescent light strings, and even come in strings connected to dimmers for different lighting effects.
 Look for warm white to recreate the look of incandescent bulbs.

 - LED Christmas lights don’t produce any heat, unlike incandescent bulbs.
 This means they’re safe for use within reach of children and pets, and pose almost no fire danger in case you have dry trees or grass in your landscape.
 This is especially true when considering LED bulbs for indoor use on natural trees and decorations also.

 - LED light sets are generally rated to last decades, not just a season or two, meaning you can keep adding to your holiday collection each year instead of merely replacing burned out old versions of the same lights year after year.